MonoMSK: Monocular 3D Musculoskeletal Dynamics Estimation: Proposed Method: MonoMSK

+Here, $\tilde{\mathbf{q}}_t$ and $ \tilde{\mathbf{J}}_t$ denote ground-truth joint rotations and positions, while $\hat{\mathbf{q}}^{fd}_t$ are joint rotations obtained from the forward dynamics ODE solver and $\hat{\mathbf{J}}^{fk}_t$ are joint positions derived via anatomical-constrained forward kinematics.
 Moreover, the ODE-based forward kinetics module functions as a differentiable physics simulator embedded within the transformer’s decoder loop.
 During training, the gradients of $\mathcal{L}_{\text{ODE}}$ are backpropagated through both the neural network parameters and the ODE solver, allowing the model to learn intrinsic dynamic properties—such as stiffness, damping, and contact responses—directly from data.
 This integration tightly couples data-driven temporal modeling with continuous-time physics, resulting in biomechanically faithful and dynamically smooth human motion trajectories.
 Furthermore, through the physics-regulated and anatomy-constrained FD and FK layers, domain knowledge is embedded not only during training but also during inference, ensuring consistent physical plausibility and anatomical coherence throughout the generation process.